-It’s been rainy all day today, and in a quest to find a fun, quick activity I ran across a recipe I had saved for a shortcut homemade soap and it turns out it’s the perfect kids’ DIY soap project!
-I had recently purchased a HUGE jar of Manuka honey (semi-accidentally) and thought I’d take advantage of its antibacterial and anti-inflammatory properties and throw it in the mix.
-Well, it was SO EASY to make I had to share.
+It’s been rainy all day today, and in a quest to find a fun, quick activity I ran across a recipe I had saved for a shortcut homemade soap.
+As it turns out, soap-making (with a couple of handy, kid-safe shortcuts) is the perfect way for littles to have some fun in the kitchen!
+I had recently purchased a HUGE jar of Manuka honey (semi-accidentally) and thought I’d take advantage of its antibacterial and anti-inflammatory properties, so we throw it in the mix.
+The whole project was SO EASY and worthwhile I had to share it here.

 For kids (or adults) with sensitive skin, this is super soft and gentle, and I *swear* it is actually easier than shopping for a dye and fragrance-free soap that isn’t crazy expensive.

 For another natural DIY project your kids will have fun making, visit the tutorial for our “Pixie Dust” a DIY aromatherapy linen powder with magical powers (and a very special bottle).
 Or mix up a bottle of meditation with our magic zen jar tutorial (biodegradable glitter for the win!).

 To make your own DIY honey goat’s milk soap you’ll need: